Written by Rebecca Turley

 Social workers are an important part of ensuring that the military/veteran community has access to a variety of resources and services.
 For example, at the Department of Veterans Affairs, they serve as readjustment counselors who provide veterans with a course of therapeutic and psychosocial interventions.
 Their services encompass risk assessment, crisis intervention, and care coordination services and resources.

-And at nonprofits like the Queens Vet Center, social workers provide veterans, service members, and their families with confidential help for mental health issues like PTSD, depression, anxiety, bereavement, and the psychosocial effects of military sexual trauma.
+And at nonprofits like the Queens Vet Center, social workers provide veterans, service members, and their families with confidential help for mental health issues like PTSD, depression, anxiety, bereavement, the psychosocial effects of military sexual trauma.
+They also make referrals to VA hospitals around NYC for everything from preventative care to advanced healthcare treatments for the city’s aging veteran population.